tdelubac/MapYourData/README.md

 # Map Your Data

 Plot your data on a geographic map.
 This is a python code showing how to plot data on a geographic map using the folium package.
 In this example code, we plot a number of counts per French departments.
 The shape of the departments are provided as a [geojson file](http://geojson.org/).
+The geojson file used for this code was obtained from [Grégoire David's repository](https://github.com/gregoiredavid/france-geojson).
 The counts are provided in a separate file.
 You can modify those two data files to plot your own data on your own maps.

 ## Runing the code
 You can install the required libraries by typing the following in your terminal: